michalkmet/xp-how-many-smaller/NOTES.md

 Story 6 - User can pass in 3 same numbers
  - ✅ UAT 6.1 - when given [5, 5, 5], it should return [0,0,0]

+Story 7 - User can pass in 3 numbers from smaller to higher order
+ - ✅ UAT 7.1 - when given [0, 5, 10], it should return [0,0,0]